conveyor pulley Manufacturer in India

 A conveyor pulley is a cylindrical component mounted on a shaft that drives, redirects or tensions a conveyor belt as it moves bulk material along the line.

-What is the function of a drive pulley?
+What is the difference between a head pulley and a tail pulley?

 Do you supply across India?